shelleyolivia/learn-tutorials/solana/gaming-on-solana.md

 # On-chain program’s data structures

-On-chain program written in Rust expects the data to be in 'struct' format, hence to pass a valid format via transaction the data needs to be in struct format.
+On-chain programs written in Rust expect the data passed to them to be in 'struct' format.
-Hence the class needs to be created to use in Web3 (Iavasript), but to send it through the transaction first the 'class' data structure needs to be converted to 'struct' data structure and then serialized via Borsh serialiser.
+The class needs to be created to use in Web3 (JavaScript), but to send it through the transaction first the 'class' data structure needs to be converted to 'struct' data structure and then serialized (so it can be sent over the network) via the borsh serializer.

 Serialization is important as without it, an on-chain program written in Rust will not be able to deserialize the instruction data and it will return fatal error.